Unstructured-IO/unstructured-inference/README.md

 ### Using your own model

-Any detection model can be used for in the `unstructured_inference` pipeline by wrapping the model in the `UnstructuredModel` class.
-To integrate with the `DocumentLayout` class, a subclass of `UnstructuredModel` must have a `predict` method that accepts a `PIL.Image.Image` and returns a list of `LayoutElement`s, and an `initialize` method, which loads the model and prepares it for inference.
+Any detection model can be used for in the `unstructured_inference` pipeline by wrapping the model in the `UnstructuredObjectDetectionModel` class.
+To integrate with the `DocumentLayout` class, a subclass of `UnstructuredObjectDetectionModel` must have a `predict` method that accepts a `PIL.Image.Image` and returns a list of `LayoutElement`s, and an `initialize` method, which loads the model and prepares it for inference.

 ## API